 What are the Different Types of Opiate Detox?

 There are three main types of opiate detox: inpatient, outpatient, and residential.
-Inpatient detox is the most intensive type of detox and takes place in a hospital or rehab center.
-Outpatient detox is less intensive than inpatient detox and takes place at a clinic or doctor’s office.
+Inpatient detox is the most intensive and takes place in a hospital or rehab center.
+Outpatient detox is less intensive than inpatient detox and occurs at a clinic or doctor’s office.
 Residential detox takes place in a home-like setting and is the most expensive option.
 Call the detox centers in your local area to determine if their settings work for you.

 Which Type of Opiate Detox is Right for Me?

 The type of opiate detox that is right for you depends on your needs and preferences.
 Inpatient detox may be the best option if you need a lot of support and supervision.
-Some centers offer free services to those who are in need of financial assistance.
-It’s always recommended to contact the facility of choice to determine what is covered by insurance.
+Some centers offer free services to those who need financial assistance.
+It’s always recommended that you contact the facility of choice to determine what insurance is covered.

 Do Detox Drinks Work for Opiates?